-In this guide we’ll show you exactly how to plan an email marketing campaign in 7 steps, as well as showing you the best email marketing tools to use.
+Here’s everything you need to know in order to start an email marketing campaign, as well as the best email marketing tools to use.

 - Why consider an email marketing campaign?

 - Why you should be doing email marketing

 - How to plan an email marketing campaign – 7 steps

 - Extra tips – how to plan an email marketing campaign